The rebel yell PR strategy is one of my favourites.

 My name is Steve, I love computers but was fed up with the snail’s pace of commercial technology.
 So I created a user-friendly computer that processes information faster than anything else out there today.

-Here’s the Rebel Yell Statement I wrote for this blog, Doctor Spin:
+Here’s the rebel yell statement I wrote for this blog, Doctor Spin:

 My name is Jerry, I love PR, but was fed up with “social media experts” giving clients bullshit advice.
 So I created Doctor Spin to share actionable insights based on academic research, hands-on experience, and passion.